vweevers/lento/readme.md

 ### builtin retry

-Per the specification of Presto HTTP Protocol v1, `lento` will retry an HTTP request with exponential delay if Presto responds with 503.
+Per the specification of Presto HTTP Protocol v1, `lento` will sleep for 50-100ms and retry an HTTP request if Presto responds with 503.
 In addition, `lento` retries if the TCP connection is refused.

+Lastly, a query (consisting of one or more HTTP requests) will be retried if Presto returns an error like `SERVER_STARTING_UP` or `HIVE_METASTORE_ERROR`, but only if no data was received yet, to avoid emitting duplicates.

+I wish retries could be handled at a higher level, but as it stands, `lento` is both a low-level HTTP client and a streaming client, so retries have to be handled here.
+This may change in the future.

 ## install